14-year-old Muhammad Razzan is already taller than his father. Looking at him now, it’s unimaginable to think what had happened to him 4 years ago.

 Razzan was given 2 types of CCT helmets to treat her cancer.
 He was recommended to start using it at the lowest frequency settings and use it for a short duration of 5 minutes every morning and evening.
 This was due to the tumor position near his brainstem and his symptom of frequent vomiting.
 Prolonged use of the CCT helmet at this stage may cause an abundance of cancer cells to "rupture" and affect the critical nerves in the brain stem.
 After he had used the CCT helmets for 5 minutes twice daily (morning and evening) for a week, the usage duration was gradually increased to 10 minutes, then 15 minutes, 30 minutes, and so on.

 The nervous system in the brainstem controls basic human desires (eating, drinking, emotion, and sexuality), it is also called the reptilian brain.
 Due to the evolutionary process of ageing and progression through the reptilian stages, children affected by this brain tumor will usually experience some form of emotional outbursts that are uncontrollable.
 Razzan is no exception to this phase of volatile emotional condition and irritability.

-The results of the ECT scan in the first month after using the ECCT device showed the inflammatory changes in the tumor site, marked by a sharp increase in brain electrical activity.
-Inflammation generally occurs in the second and third months after the ECCT treatment as this is the natural process when the tumor tissues die.
+The results of the scan in the first month after using the CCT device showed the inflammatory changes in the tumor site, marked by a sharp increase in brain electrical activity.
+Inflammation generally occurs in the second and third months after the CCT treatment as this is the natural process when the tumor tissues die.
 Scan results in the following months showed increasingly positive results and his condition was progressively getting better.

-All thanks for ECCT, Razzan is now fit as a fiddle, and you would never guess he had brain cancer just over 4 years ago.
+All thanks for CCT, Razzan is now fit as a fiddle, and you would never guess he had brain cancer just over 4 years ago.